faesong/treegen/README.md

-You can use this program to make yourself some trees for 3D renders (too many polygons for games as of now), or you can incorporate it into your own game/program for tree generation -- provided that you are alright that making somewhat-realistic trees with this requires atleast 30k polygons per tree.
+You can use this program to make yourself some trees for 3D renders (too many polygons for games as of now), or you can incorporate it into your own game/program for tree generation -- provided that it is fine for you that making somewhat-realistic trees with this requires atleast 30k polygons per tree.

+(The "Export" button should export to GLTF format if not specified otherwise)

 ![Blender screenshot](https://gitlab.com/fiasco/treegen/-/wikis/uploads/b6dfd37762150525b09a1425f5e7b125/Treegen1.png "Treegen in action")